Defernus/favicon-snake/README.md

 ## How to run

-- Open `index.html` in your browser.
+- Clone repository and open `index.html` in your browser or just try in [here](https://defernus.github.io/favicon-snake/).